yhagio/tutorialedge.net/content/golang/creating-restful-api-with-golang.md

 ## REST Architectures

-<p>REST is everywhere these days, from web sites to enterprise applications, the RESTful architecture style is a powerful way of providing communication between various moving by separate software components.
-Building REST APIs allow you to easily decouple both consumers and producers and are typically stateless by design. </p>
+REST is everywhere these days, from web sites to enterprise applications, the RESTful architecture style is a powerful way of providing communication between separate software components.
+Building REST APIs allow you to easily decouple both consumers and producers and are typically stateless by design.

 > If you wish to learn more about the basics of REST APIs then check out <a href="/general/what-is-a-rest-api/">What Are RESTful APIs?</a>